 But after a spring season of upward trajectory and anticipated continuation of the trend, the swift downturn on long-term treasury bond yields during the summer months has stumped strategists.
 Further, they’re left wondering what (if anything) it says about the larger economic picture.

 - Long-term bond yields rose steadily in early 2021 and in March reached their highest point in two years.

 - Despite forecasts for a continued rise, yields have dropped more than half a point since their springtime high.

-- Inflation measures from the Federal Reserve, spread of the Delta variant, and the impending end to economic stimulus measures are all playing a role in bond market trends.
+- Inflation measures from the Federal Reserve, the spread of the Delta variant, and the impending end to economic stimulus measures play a role in bond market trends.

 The first half of 2021 saw the U.S. economy react to one after another positive development in the effort toward recovery from the COVID-19 crisis.

 Vaccine rollouts, lower infection rates, government stimulus actions, and the ease of restrictions (plus the release of pent-up consumer demand across markets) pushed bond yields to 1.77% — their highest point in two years — with little sign of slowing down.

 The Downward Trend of Long-term Bond Markets Mystifies Experts